Rayan-git-hub/Obstacle-avoidance-Car/README.md

-# Obstacle-avoidance-Car
+# Obstacle_avoidance_car
- A car that supports obstacle avoidance by ultrasonic sensor, Bluetooth/remote control.
-It also supports line- following ability
+A Bluetooth remote controllable car that is capable of avoiding any obstacle in its path with in the reach of 50mm.
+This is made of 4 DC motors for wheels, an Ultrasonic sensor for distance measurement, motor drivers, a line following sensor, and Arduino UNO programming.